shiveshc/CRF_Cell_ID/Readme.md

 5. __Run_GeneExpression__ : contains codes for predicting cell identities in `GeneExpressionAnalysis` dataset, reproducing prediction comparison results for different methods.
 6. __Run_MultiCellCalciumImaging__ : contains codes for predicting cell identities in `MultiCellCalciumImaging` dataset, reproducing prediction comparison results for different methods.
 7. __Run_NeuroPAL__ : ccontains codes for predicting cell identities in `NeuroPAL` dataset, reproducing prediction comparison results for different methods.
 These methods include `Color_Registration`, `CRF`, `CRF_Color`, `CRF_Registration`, and `CRF_Color_Registration`.
 Additionally registration based matching can be performed using `registration_based_matching_multi` in `utils_NeuroPAL` folder.
-8. __Run_SyntheticData__ : contains code for predicting identities in synthetic datasets, analyze the effect of position noise on accuracy
+8. __Run_SyntheticData__ : contains code for predicting identities in synthetic datasets, analyze the effects of position noise and count noise on accuracy, tuning model, simulating landmark choice and comparison with other methods on synthetic datasets
 9. __UGM__ : contains the undirected graphical models library used to formulate and optimize CRF model

 # Step-by-Step Walkthrough